top of page

 [article requires more information and photos]

-I appreciate that I've made this point before, but for anyone that has stumbled across this page, please note that this article is purely my attempt at trying to obtain a basic understanding of pin moulds and to have some knowledge regarding the species that I might encounter.
+In that respect, I should note that this article is purely my attempt at trying to obtain a basic understanding of pin moulds and to have some knowledge regarding the species that I might encounter.
 Information has been gathered from various sources, checked as carefully as I can, and written up in my own words.
-Whilst there's a fair amount of information available regarding zygomycetes in general it's usually associated with agricultural or household moulds, such as the well-documented black bread mould Rhizopus stolonifer, biotechnological uses and laboratory applications, rather than the species I'm hoping to find, so it's taken a fair amount of digging to come up with some of details and descriptions given here.
+Whilst there's a fair amount of information available regarding zygomycetes in general it's usually associated with biotechnological uses and laboratory applications of agricultural or household moulds, such as the well-documented black bread mould Rhizopus stolonifer, rather than any of the species I'm likely to find, so it's taken a fair amount of digging to come up with some of details and descriptions given here.

-Without doubt, I need more knowledge and I certainly need more photos, so I'm hoping that over time the article will evolve to ensure completeness and accuracy of details.
+Without doubt, I need more knowledge and I certainly need more photos, so I'm hoping that over time the article will evolve.

 The higher-level classification arrangement of the zygomycetes has recently been redefined through phylogenetic analysis, Spatafora et al. (2016), which has left some taxa in uncertain (incertae sedis) position.
 The upshot of this analysis is that the zygomycetes now comprise two major clades, Mucoromycota and Zoopagomycota, currently defined as phyla, thereby abandoning the traditional Zygomycota.
 Under this arrangement the Mucoromycota now includes three subphyla - the arbuscular mycorrhizae-forming Glomeromycotina (see article 3.1a); Mortierellomycotina, which are mainly root endophytes; and the Mucoromycotina incorporating two primary orders, Endogonales and Mucorales.